7 min

 After enabling SNMP for each Managed Switch and if your managed switches are RFC4188 compliant and/or LLDP compliant, Domotz will be able to create your site’s Network Topology Map.
 This can take several hours depending on the complexity of the network.

-For more information on Domotz Network Topology, please see this kb article:
+For more information on Domotz Network Topology, see this Knowledge Base article:

 https://help.domotz.com/user-guide/network-topology/